Professor TONG, Xiuli Shelley

 Tong, X.,, Deacon, S. H., Kirby, J., Cain, K. & Parrila, R. (2011).
 Morphological awareness: A key to understanding poor reading comprheension in English.
 Journal of Educational Psychology, 103 (3), 523-534.

 3).
-Suprasegmental Speech Perception: Musical Pitch, Lexical Tone and Lexical Stress
+Prosody and Suprasegmental Speech Perception: Musical Pitch, Lexical Tone and Lexical Stress

 Gu, F., Wong, L., Hu, A., Zhang, X., & Tong, X. (2019).
 A lternal inhibition mechanism explains the dissocation between mismatch negativity and behavioral pitch discrimination.
 Brain Research, 1, 1720.